-- You want to be able to navigate paradoxes.
+- “I want to be able to navigate paradoxes in my business”

-- You want to move away from crushing contradicting assumptions.
+- “I want to move away from crushing contradicting assumptions”

-Eg: you want to invest in solutions to solve thorny social and environmental issues, but the amazing entrepreneurs/creators you have come across so far found lack essential business/technical skills, so the investment can’t take place… what next?
+Eg: A thinker wanted to invest in solutions to solve thorny social and environmental issues, but the amazing entrepreneurs and creators they had come across so far lacked essential business/technical skills, so the investment couldn’t take place… what’s next?
+We invited entrepreneurs, investors and other important stakeholders to a possible business support programme.

-To gain clarity, focus and a plan to overcome these challenges, you need a discovery-driven approach that unlocks change.
-This discovery is called a Thinking Environment™, an evidence-based process that combines deep listening techniques, foresight, rigour and imagination.
+This discovery is called a Thinking Environment®, an evidence-based process that combines deep listening techniques, foresight, rigour and imagination.

-I work with Impact+ entrepreneurs, angel investors, philanthropists, and global innovation networks leaders, who want to ignite their thinking, on a 1-2-1 basis or in teams.
+I work with Impact+ entrepreneurs, angel investors, philanthropists, leaders of global innovation networks, people who “help the helpers” and who want to ignite their thinking, on a 1-2-1 basis or in teams.

 You can book one or several thinking sessions with your organisation’s team members.